Greetings to you, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 But they're not reacting that way.

-They're acting exhibiting a little bit more leadership, common sense, and responsibility than people in leadership positions in this country are.
+They're exhibiting a little bit more leadership, common sense, and responsibility than people in leadership positions in this country are.

 She should not have traveled on a commercial airline.

-But no, not public transport.
+But no, not public transplant.

 These guys, they love to talk facts.

-The fact is if we had a ban in place, Thomas Duncan couldn't have simply hopped on a plane and brought this plague to the United States.
+The fact is, if we had a ban in place, Thomas Duncan couldn't have simply hopped on a plane and brought this plague to the United States.

 It really isn't any more complicated than that.